MariaPa96/Basic_Trajectories_python/README.md

 - datetime_traj: has the starting time of all trajectories ran.
 - steps_traj: contains the date and time for every step.

-Those are at the same time dictionaries with three dimensions, the first one regarding every starting pressure level, the second every starting date, and the last one the trajectories longitude in step time.
+Those are also dictionaries with three dimensions, the first one references every starting pressure level, the second every starting date, and the last one the trajectories longitude in step time.

 The following lines are for storing the dictionary self.BT
 ```ruby